batanoffs/batanoffs/README.md

 Skills: JS / HTML / CSS

 - 🌱 I’m currently learning JavaScript
-- ⚡ Fun fact: I am also Master of Architecture
+- ⚡ Fun fact: I am also an Architect, not an IT one

 Connect me: